xnegarx/CART315/process/journal.md

 ## Premise of the game: Girl rents out her room to people, then she uses the money to upgrade the room.

--Genre: management game
+-Genre: management game<br />
 -Look: Isometric view of the room.
-Another scene for the reception (Girl is sitting at the desk)
+Another scene for the reception (Girl is sitting at the desk)<br />
--Mechanic: girl can decorate the room with furniture
+-Mechanic: girl can decorate the room with furniture<br />
--Challenge: She needs money
+-Challenge: She needs money<br />

--Components of the game:
+-Components of the game:<br />
-1.Grid placement system
+1.Grid placement system<br />
-2.Inventory mechanic
+2.Inventory mechanic<br />
-3.Shop mechanic
+3.Shop mechanic<br />
-4.Changing the scenes
+4.Changing the scenes<br />

 ## Starting point: